 08 Mar International Women’s Day 2018: Amy Landry “Gets in the Game”

-International Women’s Day is March 8, 2018 – a global day celebrating the social, economic, cultural and political achievements of women.
-NOLABA will observe the week by sharing content celebrating equitable growth in New Orleans.
-Amy Landry, SHRM-CP, is president of American Business Women’s Association (ABWA) Crescent City Connections and founder of her own business consulting firm Fuel Success Academy.
+International Women’s Day is March 8, 2018 – a global day celebrating the social, economic, cultural and political achievements of women – and Equal Pay Day is April 10.
+NOLABA celebrates equitable growth in New Orleans with this column from Amy Landry, SHRM-CP, president of American Business Women’s Association (ABWA) Crescent City Connections and founder of her own business consulting firm Fuel Success Academy.
 In this column, she advises women how to “Get in the G.A.M.E.” and take charge of growing their careers in New Orleans.

 Get in the GAME: Salary Negotiations